Hornbill-Docs/esp-fundamentals/esp-fundamentals/core-capabilities/organization-and-teams.md

 As a general rule, you should aim to keep your organizational and team structures as simple as possible, and favor flatness over a complicated hierarchy.
 It's not a requirement that you model your organizations actual structure in Hornbill, its only a requirement you model what makes sense to the way you want to work with Hornbill in the context of your organization.

 :::warning
-Once you have defined your organizational structure, many other parts Hornbill depend on that structure to function, and will store data (things like assignments, ownership, sharing, access controls etc) that all depend on that structure.
+Once you have defined your organizational structure, many other parts Hornbill depend on that structure to function.
+Using that structure will store data (things like assignments, ownership, sharing, access controls etc) that all depend on that structure.
 You should keep in mind that the structure you choose is not easily malleable once defined, and substantially changing this structure after the fact can be difficult, time consuming and error-prone, and things may not work as expected after poorly planned changes.
 :::

 ## Hornbill Organization Structure Configuration